U.S. SNAP (Food Stamp) Household Statistics

 What is the median income of SNAP households?

-And how does it vary from state to state?
+How does the median income of SNAP households vary from state to state?

-Hover over a state to see the median income for its SNAP households.
-To see data from different years, use the time-slider beneath the chart.
+Note: Hover over a state to see the median income for its SNAP households.